enzymefinance/protocol/README.md

 ## Getting started

-After installation is complete, go to the above `melon` directory, open a terminal and:
+After installation is complete, go to the above `protocol` directory, open a terminal and:

 1. Launch a testrpc client:
     ```